 - Costing of interventions

 A competitive selection process is used to identify successful grantees.
 Applications are peer reviewed by a panel of global experts and members of the SVRI secretariat using clear selection criteria.
-Read our brief on promoting innovation in gender based violence prevention.
+Read our grant brief.